nekto-kotik/sqlantern/README.md

 ## Be Aware of The License
 This project is published under a "viral" license, which many find pretty hardcore, be wary of it.\
-If you're only using SQLantern for yourself for ANY purpose without changing the source code and/or redistributing it, this does not affect you at all.
+If you're only using SQLantern for yourself for ANY purpose without changing the source code and/or redistributing it, this does not affect you at all - you can use the program for free in any way you want, don't worry about it.

 ## Roadmap

 A reasonable complete guide will be published somewhere before version 2.

-**Version 2** should be released in Q2 2024 and will have the following improvements:
+**Version 2** should be released until the end of 2025 and will have the following improvements:
-- <del>Support Views</del> (implemented in version 1.9.2)
+- <del>Support Views</del> (since version 1.9.2)
-- A way to back-up the whole LocalStorage (configuration, sessions, saved queries, notepad) on to the server or to the client\
+- <del>A way to backup the whole LocalStorage (configuration, sessions, saved queries, notepad) on to the server or to the client\
-  (against accidental erase by the user)
+  (against accidental erase by the user)</del> (since version 1.9.13)
+- <del>Rows per page will be a customizable drop-down select (per-panel)</del> (since version 1.9.13)
+- <del>More settings will be visually configurable</del> (everything planned for Version 2 is implemented in version 1.9.13; there will be more later)
 - PostgreSQL export and import
-- MS SQL driver (PHP)
+- SQLite driver (PHP)
 - Download "binary" data
-- Rows per page will be a customizable drop-down select (per-panel)
-- More setting will be visually configurable (rows on page, number format, default port, and more)
+- <del>MS SQL driver (PHP)</del> (it takes more effort than I expected and is not planned in Version 2 anymore)

-**Version 3** should be released somewhere in Q4 2024, with the following improvements:
+**Version 3** should be released in 2026, with only one new major feature:
 - Sharing sessions
   - Ability to share everything you have open with just a single link.
   - It sounds dangerous and there are risks involved, but the idea is well-thought-through and will be as secure as possible with some additional security options (like self-remove after the first use).